| The

 of water on their heads, in single file, graceful as models,

+and timeless as only Africa can be.
 There were many occasions when on patrol when I would be totally

 surrounded by local tribes people, who were astonished by the